evelynnenguyen/LocalizationServer/README.md

 *Note: I don't know much about other languages so the translation is not 100% correctly.
 However, of course we can adjust if needed*

 There are 2 ways to see this implementation:
-**Please make sure that the id input into these requests must not be in the database.**
+**Please make sure that the id input into these requests must not be in the database to see the difference**

-`GET`: Simply call the following APIs
+`GET`: Simply call the following APIs, we will see the error message is in different languages according to the option that we chose
 * French: https://localhost:44387/api/Students/1000?culture=fr-FR
 * Spanish: https://localhost:44387/api/Students/1000?culture=es
 * English: https://localhost:44387/api/Students/1000?culture=en-US